Charl-AI/lightning-template/README.md

 </div>

 ## Description
 Template for machine learning projects.
+The template includes an MNIST example, logging with weights and biases, and a reusable test suite.

 This project uses [PytorchLightning](https://pytorch-lightning.readthedocs.io/en/latest/) to organise the codebase and provide some useful abstractions.